MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/AppLocker.md

 -   If an application is not digitally signed, you cannot use a Publisher rule condition for that application.

--   applocker rules cannot be used to manage computers running a Windows operating system earlier than  Windows Server 2008 R2  or  Windows 7 .
+-   AppLocker rules cannot be used to manage computers running a Windows operating system earlier than  Windows Server 2008 R2  or  Windows 7 .
 Software Restriction Policies must be used instead.
-If applocker rules are defined in a Group Policy Object (GPO), only those rules are applied.
-To ensure interoperability between Software Restriction Policies rules and applocker rules, define Software Restriction Policies rules and applocker rules in different GPOs.
+If AppLocker rules are defined in a Group Policy Object (GPO), only those rules are applied.
+To ensure interoperability between Software Restriction Policies rules and AppLocker rules, define Software Restriction Policies rules and AppLocker rules in different GPOs.

 -   The Packaged app and Packaged app installer rule collection is not available in  Windows Server 2008 R2  or  Windows 7 .

 -   When the rules for the executable rule  collection are enforced and the Packaged app and Packaged app installer rule collection does not contain any rules, no Packaged apps or Packaged app installers are allowed to run.
 To allow Packaged apps or Packaged app installers, you must create rules for the Packaged app and Packaged app installer rule collection.

--   When an applocker rule collection is set to **Audit only**, the rules are not enforced.
-When a user runs an application that is included in the rule, the application is opened and runs normally, and information about that application is added to the applocker event log.
+-   When an AppLocker rule collection is set to **Audit only**, the rules are not enforced.
+When a user runs an application that is included in the rule, the application is opened and runs normally, and information about that application is added to the AppLocker event log.

 -   A custom configured URL can be included in the message that is displayed when an application is blocked.